Deformations of pairs of Kleinian singularities: CBH algebras

 Let us prove that $f$ is a bijection.
 Let $O$ be an $W$-orbit such that $gO=O$ for every $g\in G$.
 Consider a unique dominant $x\in O$.
-Since $G$ acts by diagram automorphisms, $gx$ is also dominant.
+Since $G$ acts by automorphisms of Dynkin diagram, $gx$ is also dominant.
 Hence $gx=x$ for every $g\in G$.
-This proves surjectivity.
+This proves the surjectivity of $f$.